Paradise: an Organic Retreat in Florida

 By Mary A. Nelen

-The winter of 2014 was kicking our ass.
+The winter was kicking our ass.
 It was April and the snow was outrageous.
 The plan was simple.
 Get out of New England.
 My husband and I flew non-stop to Florida to a place called Paradise Farm.

 This organic farm promised free breakfast and sunshine.
 There would be no GMO’s or meat or processed food of any kind.
 There wasn’t even cell service.
 We wouldn’t have our own bathroom but Paradise wasn’t expensive.